zeerorg/BlogPosts/src/BlogMajor.md

 ---

-## Features
+## Going about it

-This is a list of features.
-This is what I actually decided to do.
+This is why and what I decided.

 1. **Storing in Azure blobs**.
 This is going to be the place for storing original blog markdown files.
 This keeps a backup and also creates a destination for original source files.
 2. **Stored files are automatically processed when uploaded**.
 I set this up and the files are processed without my interaction.
 These processed files are used by the backend to answer requests.